Monotheism is one of the similarities between Islam and Christianity and monotheism is also one of the major differences.

 Trinitarian Monotheism is a Reason the Quran is not the Word of God

 Is the Quran the Word of God?
-The simple answer is, no. The Quran cannot be the Word of God because the Quran denies the One God of the Bible.
-The Quran does not affirm Trinitarian monotheism (cf. Quran 4:171; 5:73).2 Unitarian monotheism is foreign to both Old and New Testament revelation.
+The simple answer: No. The Quran cannot be the Word of God because the Quran denies the One True God of the Bible.
+The Quran does not affirm Trinitarian monotheism (cf. Quran 4:171; 5:73).6 Unitarian monotheism is foreign to both Old and New Testament revelation.

 If you believe in Jesus, then you should be a Trinitarian monotheist who confesses Jesus as Lord and Savior (John 20:27-28).
-Believe in Jesus and be baptized in the Triune Name of God (Matthew 28:18-19).
+Believe in Jesus and be baptized in the Triune Name of God (Matthew 28:18-19; Acts 2:36-42).